Notes on the data: Premature mortality by selected cause - 0 to 74 years

 Policy context: Diabetes is a serious complex condition which can affect the entire body.
 Diabetes requires daily self-care and, if complications develop, can have a significant impact on quality of life and can reduce life expectancy.
 The three main types of diabetes are type 1, type 2 and gestational diabetes: type 2 diabetes, the most common of all cases of diabetes, is one of the major consequences of the obesity epidemic.
 The combination of massive changes to diet and the food supply, combined with massive changes to physical activity, with more sedentary work and less activity, means most populations are seeing more type 2 diabetes [1].

-The data show that, for 2017 to 2021, almost one third (32.1%) of deaths from diabetes were premature – these and other details are available here.
+While diabetes death rates remained relatively stable between 2000 and 2021, there has been a 10.2% increase between 2021 and 2022, which is likely due to COVID-19 [3].
+The data show that, for 2018 to 2022, almost one third (31.6%) of deaths from diabetes were premature – these and other details are available here.

 References